FayyaadBuharie99/CIS9440-Project-8/readme.md

 - New York State Map
     - Interactive map to find the best county and zip code that meet your requirements:
-        - Choose average price of housing sales
+        - Choose the average price of housing sales
         - Choose the average school rank
         - Choose the average count of robbery